 The volume of imitation-based new entrants may be determined by sales growth and profitability in the sector entered.
 A more difficult problem is what determines the volume of innovation-based new entrants.
-Since it is difficult in this case, to observe the specific market demand we may adopt the 'technology push' standpoint.
-Hence the rate of innovation-based new entrants is determined mainly by the stock of R&D inside and outside the sector considered.
-Thus where U is sinusoidally S-shaped (e.g., third order polynomial), meaning that over a threshold on average (with respect to j) ROI, both low and high ROIs attract new entrants, low ROI indicating a situation with mismanagement in existing firms.
+Since it is where U is sinusoidally S-shaped (e.g. third order polynomial), meaning that over a threshold on average (with respect to j) ROI, both low and high ROIs attract new entrants - low ROI indicating a situation with mismanagement in existing firms.
 The function f is a non-linear (possibly broken linear) function in such a way that market structure and barriers to entry in the form of capital requirements etc. may be taken into account.